AsteroidOS/asteroidsyncservice/README.md

   - `sudo apt-get install qtconnectivity5-dev`

+If you intend to build the optional project documentation, you will also need Doxygen, dot, and plantuml.

 ### Get the code

 To build asteroidsyncservice, all submodules must be loaded.

   - `git submodule update --init`